confidential-containers/confidentialcontainers.org/content/en/docs/cloud-api-adaptor/azure/_index.md

 {{% tab header="DIY" %}}

-If you have made changes to the CAA code that affects the pod VM image and you want to deploy those changes then follow [these instructions](https://github.com/confidential-containers/cloud-api-adaptor/blob/main/azure/build-image.md) to build the pod-vm image.
+If you have made changes to the CAA code that affects the pod VM image and you want to deploy those changes then follow [these instructions](https://github.com/confidential-containers/cloud-api-adaptor/blob/main/azure/build-image.md) to build the pod VM image.
 Once image build is finished then export image id to the environment variable `AZURE_IMAGE_ID`.

 {{% /tab %}}